 For more details, check out my Green Seasoning post.

-When ready to cook, start by sautéing onion, garlic and jalapenos.
-Mix curry powder, cumin, garam masala powder and turmeric in a bowl.
-Add these spice powders into the onion mixture and stir constantly.
-You need to cook this spice mixture well for a couple of minutes.
-Add in 1/4 cup of water to make a slurry and cook for another minute.
+When I’m ready to cook, I start by sautéing onion, garlic, and jalapeños.
+I mix curry powder, cumin, garam masala, and turmeric in a bowl.
+Then, I add these spice powders into the onion mixture and stir constantly.

 Some variations

 - Add some of coconut milk to add richness and creaminess to the curry.
-Its yum.
+It’s yum.

 Once you made my green seasoning, I knew you would be excited to try this super simple curried chicken.
 Bring these islands flavors into your home.
-As for me, as I am scarfing down my chicken with my beloved rice, my thoughts kept on returning to those 19th century Indian workers, faithfully recreating their favorite dishes in their new found Trinidadian homes.
+As for me, as I scarf down my chicken with my beloved rice, my thoughts kept on returning to those 19th century Indian workers, faithfully recreating their favorite dishes in their new found Trinidadian homes.
 Hmm… Quite remarkable.
-The journeys people make and their foods.
-I am glad you are with GypsyPlate on this journey of ours.
-Thank you… and Get Curried!!

 Try these other great curries from around the world!